roccovp3/rcc/README.md

 This project implements a Rubik's cube you can interface with on a command line.
 Currently it supports basic moves and algorithm inputs, and can solve a cube with the Old Pochmann method used commonly for solving a Rubik's cube blindfolded.
 I chose this method to implement first because it has no "freeform" or "intuitive" parts that would be difficult to implement programatically.

 To build, run `make`.
-Currently, this project only runs on Linux due to the use of `unistd.h`.
+Currently, this project only runs on Linux/macOS due to the difference in input handling on Windows.

 At the console, supported moves are `R, R', R2, L, L', L2, U, U', U2, D, D', D2, F, F', F2, B, B', and B2`.
 Typing any one of these will apply that move to the cube.
 You can also input any moves at once, separated by spaces.